Isodiametry, variance, and regular simplices from particle interactions: Introduction

 Our first result concerns behaviour near the hard confinement limit.
 For each $\beta \ge 2$, if $\al$ is sufficiently large it asserts the energy \eqref{energy} is uniquely minimized on $\Prob(\R^n)$ by measures $\mu$ which equidistribute their mass over the vertices of a unit-diameter regular simplex.
 This confirms a phenomenon which has often been observed in dynamical simulations \cite{AlbiBalagueCarrilloVonBrecht14} \cite{BalagueCarrilloLaurentRaoul13} \cite{BertozziKolokolnikovSunUminskyVonBrecht15} \cite{CraigBertozzi16} yet has largely defied explanation.
 Apart from results in one-dimension due to Kang, Kim, Lim and Seo~\cite{KangKimLimSeo19p} and their references, the best understanding to date of this mildly repulsive phenomenology comes from work of the quartet~\cite{BalagueCarrilloLaurentRaoul13}, who established that local minimizers vanish outside a countable set, and the trio~\cite{CarrilloFigalliPatacchini17}, who gave a geometric restriction on the shape of this support which translated into a bound on the number of points it contains in the case of global minimizers, and which we can now replace with its sharp value $n+1$ at least in the range of validity of our results.

 The behaviour we describe is very different from what happens when the repulsion is stronger \cite{FetecauHuangKolokolnikov11} \cite{FetecauHuang13}: when $\beta \in (-n,2]$, the functional \eqref{energy} admits spherically symmetric critical points given by densities if either $\al$ or $\beta$ is even \cite{CarrilloHuang17} or if $\al<0$ \cite{ChoksiFetecauTopaloglu15}; some of these are conjectured to be global energy minimizers --- a conjecture which has been proven at the point $(\al,\beta) = (2,2-n)$ where Newtonian repulsion competes with centripetal attraction by Choksi, Fetecau and Topaloglu \cite{ChoksiFetecauTopaloglu15}, and which follows from the convexity established by Lopes \cite{Lopes19} in the larger rectangle $(\al,\beta) \in [2,4] \times (-n,0)$ whose left boundary is the centripetal line.
 Even in two dimensions a wide variety of behaviours interpolating between this regime and ours has been reported by, e.g.,~Kolokolnikov, Uminsky and Bertozzi with Sun \cite{KolokolnikovSunUminskyBertozzi11} and with von Brecht \cite{vonBrechtUminskyKolokolnikovBertozzi12}.
-(Very recently, the analogous problem has been studied under an incompressiblity constraint imposed by a uniform bound on the density of $\mu$ \cite{BurchardChoksiTopaloglu18}.
-Frank and Lieb \cite{FrankLieb18} establish the presence of a phase transition as the bound is varied.
-It is in this context that the work of Lopes is set.)
+Very recently, the analogous problem has been studied under an incompressiblity constraint imposed by a uniform bound on the density of $\mu$ \cite{BurchardChoksiTopaloglu18}: Frank and Lieb \cite{FrankLieb18} established the presence of a phase transition as the bound is varied; it is in this context that the work of Lopes is set.
+A few subsequent developments concerning nonlocal interaction energies can be found in Frank and Lieb \cite{FrankLieb19} and Delgadino, Yan and Yao \cite{DelgadinoYanYao20}.